Clustering multivariate functional data using unsupervised binary trees: Extension to images

+where $\phi_k$'s are the eigenfunctions of the Wiener process.
 The coefficients $a, b, c, d, e, f, g$ are random normal variables with parameters defined in Table \ref{tab:coef_scenerio4}.
 The mixing proportions are taken to be equal.
-The noisy curves are observed on $100$ equidistant points and the noisy images are observed on a 2-D grid of $100 \times 100$ points.
+The noisy curves are observed over $100$ equidistant points and the noisy images are observed over a 2-D grid of $100 \times 100$ points.
 The measurement errors are introduced as in \eqref{data_real}.
-The errors for $X^{(1)}$ are independent zero-mean Gaussian variables of variance $\sigma^2 = 0.05$, while the errors for $X^{(2)}$ are bivariate zero-mean Gaussian vectors with independent components of variance $\sigma^2 = 0.05$.
+The errors for $X^{(1)}$ are independent, zero-mean, Gaussian variables of variance $\sigma^2 = 0.05$, while the errors for $X^{(2)}$ are bivariate, zero-mean, Gaussian vectors with independent components of variance $\sigma^2 = 0.05$.
 The experiment was repeated 500 times.

 By construction, the clusters cannot be retrieved only using only the noisy curves or the noisy images.
 Thus, the clustering algorithm has to considered these features for the grouping.
 Examples of realizations from this simulation experiment are shown in Figure \ref{fig:scenario_4_simulated_data}.